-Victimisation under s.27 EqA is where a person is ‘punished ‘because they were involved in a previous discrimination claim.
-The Equality Act makes it unlawful.
+Victimisation under s.27 EqA is where an employer or service provider etc ‘punishes’ a person because of making or being involved in a discrimination claim.
+The Equality Act makes this unlawful.
 (Being ‘victimised’ because of a disability is different.
 That may be harassment, for example.)

-‘Victimisation’ can arise if (broadly) an individual has previously been involved in making a claim under the Equality Act or the DDA, or has alleged a breach of it.
-The Equality Act makes it unlawful to subject the individual to detriment because of this.
+‘Victimisation’ can arise if (broadly) an individual has made, or is or was involved in making, a claim under the Equality Act or the DDA, or has alleged a breach of the legislation.
+The Equality Act makes it unlawful to subject the individual to a detriment because of this.

 A person brings a grievance for disability-related harassment.
 As a result she is subsequently turned down for promotion.
 This would be unlawful as victimisation.

 A customer complains about staff at his local supermarket making fun of his stammer.
 The customer subsequently finds that staff there are rude to him, or try not to serve him.
 This is likely to be unlawful as victimisation.

 Technically, victimisation under s.27 EqA is where A subjects B to a detriment because B does a “protected act” (or because A believes that B has done, or may do, a protected act).
 So below I discuss: